-15 PRACTICAL SPANISH CONVERSATION, INTERMEDIATE LEVEL 3 units, 3 lecture hours, (Pass/No Pass)
+15 PRACTICAL SPANISH CONVERSATION, INTERMEDIATE LEVEL

 PREREQUISITES: Spanish 2 or the equivalent skill level as determined by instructor.

 ADVISORIES: Eligibility for English 125 and 126.
 Spanish conversational skills for students with a basic knowledge of the language are developed.
 Oral communication and listening comprehension are emphasized.
 Some reading and writing skills are developed.
 Practical vocabulary for everyday usage and application of basic grammatical structures are stressed.
 Topics include daily life situations at home and in the Hispanic world.
-(A, CSU-GE, UC)
+(A, CSU-GE,

+UC)

-16 PRACTICAL SPANISH CONVERSATION, HIGH-INTERMEDIATE LEVEL 3 units, 3 lecture hours, (Pass/No Pass)
+16 PRACTICAL SPANISH CONVERSATION, HIGH-INTERMEDIATE LEVEL

 PREREQUISITES: Spanish 3 or the equivalent skill level as determined by instructor.

 ADVISORIES: Eligibility for English 125 and 126.
 Spanish conversational skills for students at an intermediate level of language proficiency are further developed.
 Oral communication and listening comprehension are emphasized.
 Some reading and writing skills are developed.
 Designed to improve oral expression and fluency in Spanish as used in travel, at home, in school, at work, and in business.
 Communication skills will be utilized to help bridge cultural and linguistic barriers and to increase understanding of Hispanic cultures.
 (A, CSU-GE, UC)